+C22 Yes No

-Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
-C22 If "yes," please complete the folio wing: C22 Early action closing date C22 Early action notification date C22 Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans C22 Yes No C22 C22 s?
+Do you have a nonbinding early action plan whereby students are

+notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your

+college?

+college?

+C22 If "yes," please complete the following:

+C22 Early action closing date

+C22 Early action notification date

+C22 Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?